-If you’re ever fortunate enough to be in a position to have two potential suitors vying for your attention, you’ll probably end up picking the wrong one for all the wrong reasons.
-If you’re anything like me, you’ll end up picking the one that is so wrong on so many levels that you’ll wonder if you’re destined to make such poor decisions for the rest of your life.
+If you find yourself in the otherwise enviable position of having two potential suitors vying for your affection, you’re probably going to pick the wrong one for all the wrong reasons.
+It’s almost human nature that in such a situation we will end up picking the most self-serving, narcissist, and least complicated route that is so wrong, on so many levels that the unfortunate person who makes it, might begin to wonder if they’re destined to make such poor decisions for the rest of their life.

 Some live their whole lives for such an opportunity, and they might bask in the accompanying attention that follows.
-I know I did for a while.
-The difference between most people and me is that I did not do everything I could to make this moment last as long as possible.
-I ended it.
-I was not accustomed to such a proverbial spotlight, and I found it stressful.
-I thought I would walk into class the next day, and they would both realize that I was everything they thought I was, and I would end up oh for two.
-I wanted a girlfriend, and in my haste to put an end to this dilemma, I ended up pursuing easier road that was more of a guarantee.
-I also ended up allowing something stupid, like wounded, puppy dog eyes to put the exclamation point on my decision.
+I know I did for one brief moment.
+The difference between most people and me is that I did not do everything I could to make the moment last as long as possible.
+I ended it as quickly as I possibly could.
+It embarrassed me, and I was so unaccustomed to such a spotlight that I thought it would expose me for who I was.
+I thought I would walk into class the next day to find that they discovered everything there was to know about me, and I would end up 0 for 2.
+I found the whole situation stressful.
+I wanted a girlfriend, and in my haste to put an end to my recent draught, I ended up going down the road that was easier and more of a guarantee.
+I also ended up allowing something stupid, like wounded, puppy dog eyes to put an exclamation point on my decision.

 Debbie was the wrong choice, I know that now, but when she put her wounded, puppy dog eyes on me, I enjoyed the notion that I might be the one to rescue her.
-It didn’t hurt that she acted as if Mount Olympus passed down the information I relayed to her.
-It didn’t hurt that when I directed attention to her, she appeared frazzled.
+It didn’t hurt that she acted as if everything I said was passed down from Mount Olympus.
+It didn’t hurt that when I paid her some attention, she appeared frazzled.
 When it appeared that trying to entertain me stressed her out, I found her entertaining.
 When she would cut her stories off with a “You’re bored, I’ll stop,” I would snap to and follow the rest of her story with keen interest.
 Long story short, my attention meant the world to her, and I liked that.

-Rhonda was the other girl.
-She sat to my right in this college English class.
+Rhonda was the other girl in this story.
+Saying that she was vying for my attention may be a mischaracterization, but she welcomed my attention in a memorable way.
+Rhonda sat to my right in this college English class.
 She was the epitome of sophistication.
 I didn’t know her long, and our friendship never went beyond the superficial, but even in our superficial conversations, she used words no guy I knew had ever heard.
-I figured either a woman of impeccable etiquette raised this young woman, or she had attended some sort of charm school that had girls walk with books on their head to attain a statuesque posture.
+I figured either a woman of impeccable etiquette raised this young woman, or she had attended some sort of charm school that asked girls to walk with books on their head to attain a statuesque posture.
 I don’t know what became of Rhonda, but when I knew her, she appeared to be a woman on the rise.
-The very idea that Rhonda would talk to someone like me was intoxicating and intimidating.
+I found the idea that someone like Rhonda would talk to someone like me both intoxicating and intimidating.

 Rhonda dressed as if she was interviewing for an office job every day.
-She knew how to apply makeup, and she wasn’t afraid to use it, a lot of it.
-Rhonda also learned to avoid looking a guy in the eyes when he told a story.
+She knew how to apply makeup, and she wasn’t afraid to use it.
+Rhonda also learned to avoid looking a guy in the eyes when he talked to her.
 It was as if she knew that most guys lose their place when she puts her eyes on them.

 “You ain’t ready,” a friend of mine, named Otis, said when I told him about Rhonda.
-When I informed Otis that I had an “in” with her that I was working on, and that I was excited about it.
-“You ain’t ready,” is what he said.
-When I told him we had lengthy, highbrow conversations about literature, and the arts, he said it again.
+When I informed Otis that I had an “in” with this woman that I was working, and that I was excited about using it, “You ain’t ready,” is what he said.
+When I told him Rhonda and I had lengthy, highbrow conversations about literature, and the arts, he said it again.
 When I told him that she gave me a smile when I spoke, and that she was saying things that suggested I might have a chance, he said it again.
 He repeated “You ain’t ready” so often, after everything I said, that by the time he was done, he had the group of men around us guffawing.

-The “in” that I had with Rhonda was that she was the older sister of a guy that was dating my ex-girlfriend, and I knew this because she had a very unusual surname.
+The “in” that I had with Rhonda was that she was the older sister of a guy who was dating my ex-girlfriend, and I knew this because the two of them shared an unusual surname.
 I can’t remember what it was exactly, but I remember thinking it was so German that it sounded similar to Braunschweiger.
-I carefully tailored my intro to this information with a suggestion that I wasn’t sure if she the guy’s sister, and I approached the matter with a, “With such an unusual last name, I thought it was possible that you might be related.
-I was sure, however, I knew the guy.
+I carefully tailored my intro to this information with a suggestion that I wasn’t sure if she was the guy’s sister, and I approached the matter with a, “With such an unusual last name, I thought it was possible that you might be related.”
+I was sure, however, as I knew all of the facts before I asked the question.
 I then followed that intro with strategically placed pauses and thoughts, and I wrapped it all up in a bow with a well-placed joke.
-It worked well as an intro, but as with all of my interactions with Rhonda, our conversation concluded with me thinking I had failed to tie it up with a closer that would knock her off her seat with laughter.
+It worked well as an intro, but as with all of my interactions with Rhonda, our conversation concluded with me thinking I failed to tie it up with a closer that would knock her off her seat with laughter.

-I liked who I was around Rhonda, but she did have a way about her that suggested I wasn’t in her league.
-She could make a guy feel like he was enjoyable to be around, but if wanted to be truly entertaining, he would have to work the body a little more.
+I liked who I was around Rhonda, but she did have a way about her that suggested I wasn’t ready for her league.
+She could make a guy feel like who was enjoyable to be around, but if I wanted to be truly entertaining, I would have to work the body a little more.
 I was all about delivering the funniest lines she ever heard, or to follow the boxing analogy, I was all about throwing knockout blows every time I saw her.
-She made me think that I had some charm, but if I wanted to be considered charming, I might want to read up on it, or watch someone that teach a fella how to charm a girl.
-She made me feel at ease, in those moments when we were speaking, but closing those interactions with a bow was something I wasn’t capable of at the time.
-I wasn’t ready.
+She made me think that I had some charm, but if I wanted to be considered charming, I might want to read up on attribute, or watch someone that teach a fella how to charm a girl.
+I was the type who said the wrong things.
+I enjoyed saying things others considered offensive, and so did my people.
+I knew Rhonda wouldn’t.
+I figured I would probably embarrass her with many of my antics.
+Even though I knew I would have to work hard to date her, and presumably change many of my characteristics, she made me feel at ease when we were speaking.

-She began smiling at me, the day after that intro, and she would laugh at some of the things I said, but those smiles, and that laughter, were tempered and polite.
+She began smiling at me, after I told her about our link, and she would laugh at some of the things I said, but those smiles, and that laughter, were tempered and polite.
 She was not the type to betray her intentions, or desires, to date me.
 I would have to do a lot more work if that was going to happen.
 The link and the laughter would prove to be nothing more than an appetizer for this girl.
 If I wanted steak, I would have to put in a lot more elbow grease.

 At some point in the semester, Debbie began sitting to the left of me.
 She stole someone else’s seat in class and began sitting next to me.
 I wasn’t sure if that act of aggression was attractive or unattractive, but I liked it.
 I told a joke one day in class, and the person sitting to the left of me doubled over in laughter.
 I told another joke, on another day, and when she recovered from her gales of laughter, she attempted to add to it.
 She successfully gained my attention, and her intentions were clear from that day forward.